 - Focus on savings rate

-The biggest mistakes we see are the antithesis of these.
-Earning a good living is not a guarantee of being financially successful.
+The biggest personal finance mistakes we see are the antithesis of these.
+Earning a good living is not a guarantee of attaining financial freedom.
 It takes a combination of all four of these factors.

 If you make a mistake in one or two of these categories, it’s not the end of the world.
 Do what’s most in your control.
 The third and fourth factors are 100% in your grasp and up to you.
 Take the time to get the optimal student loan plan and, at the very least, focus on your savings rate.